-The amounts for 2016 refer to the balances at 31 December or to the period from 1 December 2015 (inception of the Fund) through 31 December 2016.
+The amounts for 2016 refer to the period from 1 December 2015 (inception of the Fund) through 31 December 2016.

 Net asset value per unit of participation

 The net asset value of all participation classes of the Fund will be determined by the Manager.
 The Manager calculates the net asset value per Participation Class once per month.
 The net asset value per unit of participation is determined by dividing the net asset value of the relevant participation class by the number of outstanding units of participation of that participation class at the calculation date.